- Office of Financial Aid

 - Federal Direct Graduate PLUS Loan Program

-- Health Professions Loan Program – veterinary medical degree program only
+- Health Professions Loan Program – veterinary medicine degree program only

 Loan amounts vary depending on degree program, need, eligibility, availability of funds, and maximum limits established by federal regulations.

-The Federal and State Need-Based Work-Study Programs are administered by Student Employment Services and provide part-time employment opportunities to qualified students.
-Both undergraduate and graduate students are eligible to apply.
-Awards are based on the evaluation of students’ financial need and availability of funds.
+Work-study programs are administered by Student Employment Services and provide part-time employment opportunities to qualified, degree-seeking students.
+Types of work-study awarded include federal and state need-based work-study, as well as state and institutional no-need work-study.
+Work-study awards are based on the evaluation of a student's financial need (or no-need) and availability of funds.

 Application Procedures for Need-Based Financial Aid